 The only way to stop new product development is through a test that fails and identifies the bugs.
 Implementation is a way to speed up feedback, making teamwork more efficient.

-Thanks to this type of deployment, developers can see their work working shortly after doing it, but it requires the greatest effort in good practices and automated processes.
+Thanks to this type of deployment, developers can see their work in production shortly after doing it, but it requires the greatest effort in good practices and automated processes.

 What are the benefits of each practice?

 Each of the practices described requires certain conditions while offering benefits in its adoption.
 We expose these below:

 - The team should create automated tests to detect inconsistencies in new developments.

 - You will need a continuous integration server that allows automatic monitoring and execution of tests for each new commit that is achieved.